 - Transient, stress-related paranoid thinking, or dissociation ("losing touch" with reality).

 Individuals with BPD are highly sensitive to rejection, reacting with anger and distress to mild separations.
-Even a vacation, a business trip, or a sudden change in plans can spur negative thoughts.
-These fears of abandonment seem to be related to difficulties feeling emotionally connected to important people when they are physically absent, leaving the individual with BPD feeling lost or worthless.
+Even a vacation, a business trip, or a sudden change in plans can spur negative thoughts including fears of abandonment.
+This seems to be related to difficulties feeling emotionally connected to significant family and friends when they are physically absent, leaving the individual with BPD feeling lost or worthless.
 Suicide threats and attempts may occur along with anger at perceived abandonment and disappointments.

 Although the cause of BPD is unknown, both environmental and genetic factors are thought to play a role in predisposing people to BPD.
 The disorder is approximately five times more common among people with close biological relatives with BPD.